dtrammer/AxisActionEventLib/README.md

 To make a long story short ;-) An Event is represented by an ActionRule witch is composed of the following elements :

-- One primary condition (Not mandatory and called EventTrigger in the lib)
+- One primary condition (EventTrigger in the lib)
-- One or multiple extra conditions (Not mandatory and also called EventTrigger in the lib)
+- One or multiple extra conditions (Also EventTrigger in the lib)
-- ActionConfiguration (Mandatory)
+- ActionConfiguration

 For the ActionRule to be valid you need at least 1 primary condition or 1 extra condition with a valid ActionConfiguration